manishrana7/icet-manish/doc/userguide/source/tutorial/construct_cluster_expansion.rst

 Extract structures of special interest
 --------------------------------------

-Now that the energy has been repidly computed for thousand of structures, it is interesting to identify the ground state structures.
-Since even small errors in the cluster expansion can cause the energetic ordering of the structures to change, it is advisable to pick out structures that are energetically sufficiently close to the convex hull.
+Now that the energy has been computed for thousands of structures, it is interesting to identify the ground state structures.
+Since even small errors in the cluster expansion can cause the energetic ordering of the structures to change, it is advisable to pick out structures that are energetically close to the convex hull.
 This can be done with :func:`ConvexHull.extract_structures_close <tools.convex_hull.ConvexHull. get_structures_close>`.